cindygraffin-pro/cloud-practitionner/readme.md

 **API Gateway:**
 - the API Gateway will proxy requests coming from client to lambda
-- fully managed serviceto easily create, publish, maintain, monitor and secure APIs
+- fully managed service to easily create, publish, maintain, monitor and secure APIs
 - supports RESTful APIs and WebSocket APIs, security, user auth, API throttling, API keys
+- can be configured to send data directly to amazon Kinesis Data Stream

 **Batch:**
 Jobs that can run without end user interaction, or can be scheduled to run as resources permit, are called batch jobs.
 Batch processing is for those frequently used programs that can be executed with minimal human interaction.
 A program that reads a large file and generates a report, for example, is considered to be a batch job.